Discovering the needs of people who inject drugs

 Context

 With You offers support with alcohol, drugs and mental health.
 In response to Covid-19, most services moved online or over the phone.
 But the number of people visiting needle and syringe services had dropped by 50% since the start of Covid-19, and no one was offering remote services for people who inject.
-I was asked to lead a discovery into the needs of people who inject drugs.
-This was a new focus for the Digital team, who had primarily learned about people who use alcohol or are in recovery.

 Plan